 We next turn to triple-interaction regressions.
 These regressions are meant to answer the following question: is the size effect weaker among groups of financially stronger firms?
 In order to measure financial strength, we use the same five ratios as in the previous horse-race regressions.
-We estimate a regression of the same form as (10), but where observations are effectively double sorted by their position in the firm size distribution and bins of a measure of financial strength.
-As in previous regressions, we also include industry fixed effects, and interactions of industry effects and GDP growth.
+We estimate a regression of the same form as (8), but where observations are effectively double sorted by their position in the firm size distribution and bins of a measure of financial strength.
+As in previous regressions, we also include industry fixed effects and interactions of industry effects and GDP growth.

-Results are reported in Table (10).
-In this table, all estimates of the size effect are expressed relative to the bottom [0, 90] group.38 The first column is the baseline regression without triple interaction - the same regression as in Table (4).
+Results are reported in Table 8.
+In this table, all estimates of the size effect are expressed relative to the bottom [0, 90] group.35 The first column is the baseline regression without triple interaction - the same regression as in Table 4.
 The coefficient -0.60, for instance, indicating that the sales elasticity to GDP of firms in the [99, 99.5] group is 0.6 points lower than that of firms in the [0, 90] group.

 The second and third columns report similar elasticities when size and bank dependence categories are interacted.
 The estimates are organized by bank dependence groups; in order to keep the table readable, we have kept only two groups for bank dependence.
-Firm-year observations in the low bank-dependence group had a ratio of bank debt to total debt below 0.9 in the prior year, whereas firms in the high bank-dependence group had a ratio of bank debt to total debt over $0.9.^{39}$ The reported coefficients denote relative elasticities within each bank dependence group.
+Firm-year observations in the low bank-dependence group had a ratio of bank debt to total debt below 0.9 in the prior year, whereas firms in the high bank-dependence group had a ratio of bank debt to total debt over 0.9.36 The reported coefficients denote relative elasticities within each bank dependence group.
+The estimates suggest that among banks with low to moderate bank dependence, the size estimate has the same sign, and a similar magnitude as in the unconditional regressions.
+Among highly bank-dependent, the size effect is slightly smaller, although the high minus low difference (reported in the right column) is not statistically significant.
+Had the size effect been a reflection of financial constraints, one might have expected it to be much weaker among firms with access to other sources of financing than bank debt; instead, it is somewhat stronger.